A-Stricker/music-mariner/README.md

 The service should now be running on http://localhost:8080.

 ### Usage
-Until the conversational input feature is deployed, users can interact with the application using the pre-loaded .txt files that simulate the conversational output.
+Until the conversational input feature is deployed, users can interact with the application using the preloaded .txt files that simulate the conversational output.
 To view or modify these files, navigate to src/main/resources.

 ### Contributing